 Many agencies advertise jobs on their websites.
 Specialist recruitment agencies that handle opportunities for junior, middleweight and senior creatives include:

-Training is often on the job, with new recruits expected to develop their skills as they work.
-In some large agencies, there may be structured-training programmes, with in-house courses being available.
+Training is often on the job, and it's likely you'll be expected to develop your own skills as you work.
+In some large agencies, there may be structured training programmes, with in-house courses available.

-Art directors start with their copywriter partner as a junior creative team, probably working on lesser campaigns but gaining valuable experience, building up their book and working on a variety of brands.
+Art directors start with their copywriter partner as a junior creative team, typically working on lesser campaigns but gaining valuable experience, building up their book and working on a variety of brands.

-Tenacity, confidence in your ideas and being an enthusiastic team player are essential if you are to progress to be a middleweight art director.
-This may take about four years - or less if you win awards or work on particularly successful campaigns.
+Tenacity, confidence in your ideas and being an enthusiastic team player are essential if you're to progress to be a middleweight art director.
+This may take four years - or less, if you win awards or work on particularly successful campaigns.

-From being a middleweight, you can rise to a senior creative position and then, if you are successful, you could become a creative director.
+From being a middleweight, you can rise to a senior creative position and then, if you're successful, you could become a creative director.
 Not all creative agencies have executive creative directors, but the role exists in large global agencies.

-Freelance work is available but may be insecure unless you are well established.
+Freelance work is available but may be insecure unless you're well established.
 It may be possible to specialise in your field, by focusing on areas such as trade or recruitment.

-A common career move for many senior creatives is to set up their own agency.
-Many also move across into directing adverts, television or cinema.
+As a senior creative you could set up your own agency.
+You could also move across into directing adverts, television or cinema.